-The overall tone of the behaviour patterns of the school is set by the Headmaster, The Head of Primary School and The Head of Secondary.
+The overall tone of the behaviour patterns of the school is set by the Headmaster, The Head of Primary School and The Deputy Headmaster.
 Good manners, rules and the acceptable code for community living are constant themes in our school and we do our utmost to promote them every day.